JannicCutura/fundmapper-webapp/README.md

 # fundmapper-webapp
-this repo tracks the code for fundmapper's webapp
+This repo tracks the code for fundmapper's webapp

-Local developer guide:
+## Local developer guide
 1. Run on windows using `set FLASK_APP=app.py && flask run`
 2. Open Anaconda prompt, cd to folder and run `conda activate env_fundmapperwebapp` and then to run all tests `python -m pytest`

 ## Author